squaresLab/BugZoo/README.md

 # AutomatedRepairBenchmarks.c

-This repository contains a series of benchmark problems for automated program repair, tailored to be solved using GenProg.
+This repository contains a series of benchmark problems for automated program repair, written in C, tailored to be solved using GenProg.

 ## Benchmark Structure
 Each benchmark, contained within its own sub-directory of the `benchmarks` directory, contains the following:

-* `setup.json`, a partial GenProg 3.0 configuration file, specifying
-  benchmark-specific parameters, such as the number of positive and negative test cases.
+* `setup.json`, a JSON file specifying parameters specific to the benchmark, such as the number of positive and negative test cases.
 This file should only contain parameters describing the details of the problem, and not details of how it should be solved.
+Usable as a partial GenProg 3 configuration file.
 * `program/`, a directory containing the source code for the given problem.
 * `program.txt`, a file specifying the location of each of the source files, relative to the directory of that particular benchmark.